hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/GroupsMapping.md

 It is possible to set a maximum time limit when searching and awaiting a result.
 Set `hadoop.security.group.mapping.ldap.directory.search.timeout` to 0 if infinite wait period is desired.
 Default is 10,000 milliseconds (10 seconds).

-The implementation does not attempt to resolve group hierarchies.
-Therefore, a user must be an explicit member of a group object in order to be considered a member.
+This is the limit for each ldap query.
+If `hadoop.security.group.mapping.ldap.search.group.hierarchy.levels` is set to a positive value, then the total latency will be bounded by max(Recur Depth in LDAP, `hadoop.security.group.mapping.ldap.search.group.hierarchy.levels` ) * `hadoop.security.group.mapping.ldap.directory.search.timeout`.

+`hadoop.security.group.mapping.ldap.base` configures how far to walk up the groups hierarchy when resolving groups.
+By default, with a limit of 0, in order to be considered a member of a group, the user must be an explicit member in LDAP.
+Otherwise, it will traverse the group hierarchy `hadoop.security.group.mapping.ldap.search.group.hierarchy.levels` levels up.

 ### Active Directory ###